zipang/the-next-mvp-starter/src/pages/api/db/README.md

 ## INSTALLATION

-This API entry point instanciates a Firebase ADMIN SDK, so it needs advanced credentials that must not be stored in the GIT repo.
+IMPORTANT: This API entry point instanciates a Firebase ADMIN SDK, so it needs advanced credentials that must NOT be stored in the GIT repo.
-The SDK instanciation must be done through secrets that are only stored in environment variables.
+The SDK instanciation must be done through secrets that are _only_ stored in environment variables.

 ### Locally :

-Create the `.env` file with this content : copy `.env.sample` and fill the values.
+Create the `.env` file with this content : (copy `.env.sample` and fill the values).

 ```properties
 NEXT_PUBLIC_FIREBASE_API_KEY =